astra-uu-se/COMPD/evaluation_aaai26/README.md

      - `generated-plots\quality-assessment-metrics`
      - `screening-supplement`
      - `latex-tables`
   3. Execute remaining Jupyter notebooks.
 Note that in the notebooks, the citation of a specific article figure is done according to the PLAID article.
-Consult the supplement of the AAI26 article with correct mapping to the newly generated figures.
+Consult `detailed experimental results.pdf` for the correct mapping to the newly generated figures.

 ## Step 3 - Update the supplementary materials